What Does an Africa Safari Cost?

 Your Safari Guide

-Despite how incredibly important this role is, very few safari-goers have any idea who their guide will be until they arrive.
+Despite how incredibly important this role is, very few safari-goers have any idea who their safari guide will be until they arrive.
 Typically, a safari company is simply unable to commit a guide at the time of booking.

 We do provide excellent pricing and value within the bespoke top-quality safari market segment.
 We do our best to include deals and recommend low seasons or best value accommodation choices (more expensive is not always a better experience!), and other proven secrets to provide the best pricing for your dream safari.